 “This test allows us to measure the quantity of calcium in the coronary arteries, which is an indicator of atherosclerotic heart disease,” Dr. O’Mara says.
 “Higher amounts of calcium in the coronary arteries indicate a higher risk for heart attack.”

 Atherosclerotic heart disease is a buildup of fat, cholesterol, calcium and other substances in the walls of the arteries, which can restrict blood flow to the heart.
 If plaque continues to grow, it can lead to heart blockages or heart failure, explains St. Joseph’s/Candler Physician Network Cardiologist Dr. Michael Babcock.
 If this plaque suddenly becomes unstable, a heart attack can occur, he says, which can be debilitating or life threatening.

 One way to detect calcium buildup early is through a CT calcium scoring test.
-These screenings are performed routinely at St. Joseph’s Hospital Imaging Center and coming soon to our Bluffton and Pooler Outpatient Imaging Centers.
+These screenings are performed routinely at St. Joseph’s Hospital Imaging Center and our Bluffton and Pooler Outpatient Imaging Centers.

 “This non-invasive, low-cost tool is an excellent screening method for the presence of plaque,” Dr. Babcock says.
 “The buildup of plaque should lead us to become more vigilant about our health.”

 Dr. Babcock recommends this screening for patients who have an intermediate risk for coronary artery disease.
 This can include: